jbush001/NyuziProcessor/tools/emulator/README.md

 This is a Nyuzi instruction set emulator.
 It is not cycle accurate, and does not simulate the behavior of the pipeline or caches, but is useful for several
 purposes:

 - As a reference for co-verification.
 When invoked in cosimulation mode (`-m cosim`), it reads instruction side effects from the hardware model via stdin.
 It steps its own threads and compare the results, flagging an error if they do not match.
 More details are in tests/cosimulation/README.md directory.
 - For development of software.
 This allows attaching a symbolic debugger (described below).
 - Performance modeling.
 This can generate memory reference traces and gather statistics about instruction execution.

+This also simulates hardware peripherals supported by the FPGA and Verilog simulator environments (which are all software compatible), such as video output and a mass storage device.

 ### Command line options: